MAGAZINE

 I love to take photographs

-Ed Sheeran's 'Photograph' is famous for its music video, which is a mini-documentary reflecting on his life from infancy to age 24.
-The song's inspiration came from Ed Sheeran's own experience with a long-distance relationship.
-The message of the song is about preserving unchanging love and memories through photos.
+Ed Sheeran’s “Photograph” is also renowned for its music video, which takes the form of a mini-documentary reflecting on his life from infancy to age 24.
+The song was inspired by Sheeran’s own experience with a long-distance relationship.
+The message is about preserving unwavering love and memories through a photograph—a theme that resonates deeply.

 We keep this love in a photograph